 - Now also home to the Croatian Catholic Mission

-This Gothic creation seems remarkably ungothic at first glance.
-A casual perusal of the front reveals a striking baroque façade.
+This Gothic creation seems remarkably ungothic at first glance, however.
+A casual perusal of the front reveals a striking Baroque façade.
 But a rich history lies behind (literally) the statuary and stone balustrade.

 The exact dates when the first church proper appeared at this site remain unclear, but the construction probably began in the late 14th century under the auspices of the Carmelite religious order.

 (The church pictured in the late 1700s; photo courtesy of the Rijksmuseum)

 The location goes back even further, having once been the palace of the Duke of Austria from the middle of the 12th century and then the mint when the court moved to the Hofburg.
 This was before the days of Austrian or Habsburg empires.

 Like many early churches, the ravages of time led to major renovation and reconstruction work that transformed the look and décor; in the case of the Kirche am Hof, most notably in the 17th century during the time that the Jesuits ran the place.

 The baroque treatment is best seen in that huge façade with its various statues, completed around 1662.